 He successfully argued many cases before various United States Courts of Appeals, and was admitted to practice before the United States Supreme Court.

 Mr. Perl served as Chairman of the 10th Annual Joint Conference of the Southeast U.S.-Korea Economic Committee and the Korea-U.S. Southeast Economic Council held in Seoul, Korea on October 5-7, 1995.

 He was the founding Chairman of the Japan-America Society of Tennessee and Chairman Emeritus (Co-Chair) Southeast US/Japan Association.
-He is the recipient of the Order of the Rising Sun, Gold Rays with Rosette, the second highest civilian decoration conferred by the Emperor of Japan.
+He was the recipient of the Order of the Rising Sun, Gold Rays with Rosette, the second highest civilian decoration conferred by the Emperor of Japan.

-Mr. Perl is Past Chairman of the Memphis-Shelby County Airport Authority and served as Chairman for sixteen (16) years.
-He is also past General Counsel of the Tennessee Chamber of Commerce & Industry as well as Secretary and General Counsel of the Greater Memphis Regional Chamber.
+Mr. Perl was Past Chairman of the Memphis-Shelby County Airport Authority and served as Chairman for sixteen (16) years.
+He was also past General Counsel of the Tennessee Chamber of Commerce & Industry as well as Secretary and General Counsel of the Greater Memphis Regional Chamber.
 Mr. Perl served as the Chairman of the New Arena Public Building Authority, which built the FedEx Forum on-time and in-budget.

-Frequently quoted by the nation’s top media, Mr. Perl’s remarks have appeared in The Wall Street Journal, USA Today, New York Times, Chicago Tribune, LA Times, as well as Employment Law 360, Workforce Development Magazine, BNA Daily Labor Report and Automotive News.
+Frequently quoted by the nation’s top media, Mr. Perl’s remarks appeared in The Wall Street Journal, USA Today, New York Times, Chicago Tribune, LA Times, as well as Employment Law 360, Workforce Development Magazine, BNA Daily Labor Report and Automotive News.

 - University of Illinois College of Law, LL.B., 1963